umbraroze/PhotoFlow/docs/photo_importinator/usage.md

 ### Location

-The configuration directory is located in AppData in Windows (`~\AppData\Local\photo_importinator\`) and in XDG configuration directory in POSIXy world (usually `~/.config/photo_importinator/`).
+The configuration directory is located in Local AppData in Windows (`C:\Users\[you]\AppData\Local\photo_importinator\`).
+In Windows Explorer, you can find it by entering `%AppData%` in Explorer bar or `Win+R` dialog
+(you end up in your Roaming AppData), navigating up, and going to `Local` subfolder.

+In Linux and other POSIXy systems, it is located in your [XDG][xdg] configuration directory
+(usually `~/.config/photo_importinator/`).

-You should create the folder in case it doesn't exist, and why would it, if you haven't used the app before - that'd be quite weird, right?
+In both cases, you should create the `photo_importinator` folder in case it doesn't exist, and why would it, if you haven't used the app before - that'd be quite weird, right?

 ### The content